Repairs and maintenance

 Photo: Kathie Stove

-Remove and repair or replace any termite-damaged timber and ensure that the pests are no longer active or able to access the building.
+To deal with existing termite damage, remove and repair or replace any termite-damaged timber and ensure that the pests are no longer active or able to access the building.
 Identify the access point for any previous damage and repair or install barriers.

-Implement all the preventive steps recommended in your termite report including:
+Get a professional assessment and report by a suitably qualified pest control contractor, and implement all the preventive steps recommended in your termite report including:

 - checking all ant caps and barriers